lanthale/LibRawFX/README.md

 Integration of LibRaw (www.libraw.org) library for JavaFX for all major operating systems (Linux, Windows, OSX).
 All raw formats can be loaded with the Image class and manipulated by Pixelwriter/Pixelreader.
 Limitation is that the image class only supports 8-bit color deph but converts all 16bit image format to 8bit automatically.

-# Limitation
-JDK 16 is required because of the foreign linker API usage
+**JDK 16 is required because of the foreign linker API usage**

+# Status
+Generally the lib should work but I am not sure if all dependency's (native ones) are already in the jar file.
+Let me know if it is not working and I will add the libs accordingly.

-Actually only the following raw formats are enabled (see class RAWDescriptor.java):
+Actually only the following raw formats are enabled (see class `RAWDescriptor.java`):
 - Nikon NEF
 - Canon CRW/CR2
 - SIMGA Merrill/Quattro X3F
 - Fuji X-Trans RAF

-The lib is using allot of memory (always double the memory of the image).
-This is under investigation to improve it further.
+The lib is using allot of memory (always double the memory of the image) because I can only load the complete raw file or decrease it in size about 50%.
+That means the size requested by Javafx is actually ignored.
+Ignored means if requested size is below 300px than the file is loaded with 50% in size otherwise the full image is loaded

+## Open topics
+- It is not possible to change the demosaic process
+- The white balance is set to automatic whitebalance and not exposed
+- The output is set to 16bit RGB color model

 # Usage
 Point to the maven coordinates:

-NOT YET UPLOADED YET, PLEASE USE (https://github.com/lanthale/LibRawFX/releases/download/v1.0/LibRawFX-1.0.jar) INSTAT:
+NOT UPLOADED YET, PLEASE USE (https://github.com/lanthale/LibRawFX/releases/download/v1.0/LibRawFX-1.0.jar) INSTAT:

 ```
 <dependency>